Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 ```

 To contrast, an advanced index will always create a copy (even if it would be
 possible to represent it with a view).
-This includes any [tuple index](tuple-indices) (i.e.,
+This includes any [tuple
-multiaxis index) that contains at least one array index.
+index](tuple-indices) (i.e., multidimensional index) that contains at least
+one array index.

 ```py
 >>> a = np.arange(10)